SubtextPod/SubtextPod.github.io/index.md

 [Bruch, E.E. and Newman, M.E.J., 2018.](http://advances.sciencemag.org/content/4/8/eaap9815)
  Aspirational pursuit of mates in online dating markets.

+ [Timmermans, E. and De Caluwé, E. 2017.
+Development and validation of the Tinder Motives Scale (TMS)](http://www.sciencedirect.com/science/article/pii/S0747563217300286) *this article discusses the Tinder matching algorithm and motivations for use*

 ### [Episode 8: Haha, So Insecure](https://subtext.buzzsprout.com/)